A Rough Guide To Swansea City

 Swansea used to play at The Vetch Field a ground that in parts made the Dell look like Madison Square Garden, although that did have the advantage of being more central with the Liberty Stadium being a good three miles out of town.

-Although a new ground, its on the small side, its record attendance of 20,972 was set only a couple of years ago when Liverpool visited.
+Although a new ground, its on the small side, its record attendance of 20,796 was set only last season for the visit of Tottenham Hotspur

 From Southampton its quite simple, take the A34 and pick up the M4 just north of Newbury and head West towards Wales, stay on this road, crossing the Severn Bridge and passing Cardiff, at Junction 45 come off the M4 and take the A4067 towards Swansea, the ground is along this road.